Bruno Gomes (footballer, born 1996)

-Bruno Gomes de Oliveira Conceição (born 19 July 1996), known as Bruno Gomes or simply Bruno, is a Brazilian professional footballer who plays as a forward for Portuguese club Nacional.
+Bruno Gomes de Oliveira Conceição (born 19 July 1996) is a Brazilian professional footballer who plays as a forward for Liga 1 club Semen Padang.

 Club career

 Internacional

 Following a string of impressive performances at youth level with Desportivo Brasil, during which time he scored more than 130 goals and won three consecutive age-group Golden Boot awards, Gomes was signed by Internacional in 2013.
 Prior to signing for the Brazilian Série A side he had previously undergone a trial at Premier League club Manchester United in 2012.
 In 2014, he was part of the Inter side which won the Campeonato Brasileiro Sub-20.

 Loan to Genoa

 In September 2015, Gomes underwent a medical Serie A side Genoa but his move from Internacional was denied by FIFA as the documentation required for the transfer to go through failed to arrive on time.
 Having trained with the club in the interim, Gomes' signing was finally confirmed on 5 January 2016 on a six-month loan deal, with Genoa reserving the option to buy.

 In May 2016, having failed to make a single senior appearance for the club during his loan spell, Gomes returned to Brazil pending a decision by Genoa as to whether or not to sign him permanently.